Philip Parker-a-Morley-Long

-Sir Philip Parker-a-Morley-Long, 3rd Baronet (1682 – 20 January 1741) was an English politician who sat in the House of Commons for Harwich from 1715 to 1734.
+Sir Philip Parker-a-Morley-Long, 3rd Baronet (1682 – 20 January 1741) was an English landowner and politician who sat in the House of Commons for Harwich from 1715 to 1734.

 Early life

 Parker was born at Arwarton, Suffolk, the son of Sir Philip Parker, 2nd Baronet, and Mary Fortrey, daughter of Samuel Fortrey.

 Career

 In 1710 he took the name of Long on inheriting the estate of Whaddon in Wiltshire from his great-uncle Sir Walter Long.
 The original Coat of Long was, through some error, allowed to him by the College of Arms.
-He successfully stood for parliament in the 1715 general election being returned as Member of Parliament (MP) for Harwich.
+He successfully stood for parliament in the 1715 general election, being returned as Member of Parliament (MP) for Harwich.
 He held the seat until 1734.

 In 1740 he founded the Erwarton Almshouses close to his home in Erwarton.

 Family

 On 11 July 1715 Parker married in London, Martha East and they had four daughters: